Sheheke - Big White

 If it is true that Sheheke really wanted to spend the rest of his life among white people, then Jefferson’s policy, as carried out by Lewis and Clark, was vindicated.
 The irony of his story, however, is that he was killed in his own village by Sioux raiders in 1832.2

 --Joseph Mussulman, rev. 03/08

-1. Lewis commissioned a portrait of Sheheke and one of his wife Yellow Corn for his projected edition of the journals, but he did not write the book, and the portraits did not appear in the 1814 version edited by Nicholas Biddle.
+1. Lewis commissioned a portrait of Sheheke and one of his wife Yellow Corn for his projected edition of the journals, but he did not write the book after all, and the portraits were not included in the 1814 condensation of the captains' journals, edited by Nicholas Biddle.
 Roy E. Appleman, Lewis & Clark: Historic Places Associated with Their Transcontinental Exploration (1804–06) (Washington, D.C.: United States Department of the Interior, National Park Service, 1975), 377n.
-The artist himself erroneously labeled the portrait, at the left edge, Indien des Iowas du Missoury — “Indian of the Iowas of the Missouri.”
+The artist himself erroneously labeled Sheheke's portrait, at the left edge, Indien des Iowas du Missoury — “Indian of the Iowas of the Missouri.”
 Ellen G. Miles, Saint-Memin and the Neoclassical Profile Portrait in America (Washington, D.C.: Smithsonian Institution Press, 1994), 435–36.

 2. Frederick Webb Hodge, Handbook of American Indians North of Mexico, Smithsonian Institution, Bureau of American Ethnology, Bulletin No. 30.
 2 vols, (Washington, D.C.: Government Printing Office, 1912), 2:518-19.
 Tracy Potter, Sheheke, Mandan Indian Diplomat: The Story of White Coyote, Thomas Jefferson, and Lewis and Clark (Helena, Montana: Farcountry Press, 2003).